 Here are my 10 favorite tips to reduce sodium at home and in restaurants.

 - Combine canned goods.
 When you mix a can of regular tomato sauce, for example, with a canned of no salt added diced tomatoes, you lower the sodium by close to half.
 Try it.
 I don’t think you’ll notice much difference.
-See how I did that in my Lentil and Sweet Potato Chili and a one of my most popular recipes, Shakshuka.
+See how I did that in my Lentil and Sweet Potato Chili and in one of my most popular recipes, Shakshuka.

 - Cook more at home.
 You have way more control over all of your ingredients – salt, fats, sugar, everything – when you eat more home-prepared meals.
 Unless you are baking, most recipes call for more salt than absolutely necessary.
 Try reducing the salt by 1/4 or 1/2.
 If necessary, add a sprinkle or two after cooking and tasting.